"The U.S. Food and Drug Administration today approved Sivextro (tedizolid phosphate), a new antibacterial drug, to treat adults with skin infections.

 Medical Editor: John P. Cunha, DO, FACOEP

-Temovate (clobetasol propionate) is used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
-Temovate is a topical (for the skin) steroid.
-This medication is available in generic form.
-Common side effects include burning, stinging, itching, dryness, or redness at the application site when first applied to the skin.
+Temovate (clobetasol propionate) is a topical (for the skin) steroid used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
+Temovate is available in generic form.
+Common side effects of Temovate include burning, stinging, itching, dryness, or redness at the application site when first applied to the skin.
 This should disappear in a few days as your body adjusts to the medication.
+Other side effects of Temovate include dry or cracking skin, thinning or softening of your skin, skin rash or irritation around your mouth, swollen hair follicles, temporary hair loss, spider veins, changes in color of treated skin, blisters, pimples, or crusting of treated skin, or stretch marks.

 Temovate Cream or Ointment is applied topically (on the skin) to the affected areas twice daily.
 Treatment should be limited to 2 consecutive weeks and amounts greater than 50 g/week should not be used.
 Temovate may interact with corticosteroids taken by mouth or drugs that lower the immune system.
 Tell your doctor about all medications you are taking.
 During pregnancy, Temovate should be used only when prescribed.
 It is not known whether this drug passes into breast milk when applied to the skin.
 Similar medications pass into breast milk when taken by mouth.
 Consult your doctor before breast-feeding.